alex65536/sofcheck/README.md

 - Multithreading: SoFCheck uses lazy SMP to perform search in multiple threads simultaneously
 - Reusability: the parts of SoFCheck can be used as a general-purpose chess library.
 Also, you can relatively easy add new communication protocols to the engine or integrate it into your GUI.
-Now the engine supports only UCI, but the situation will change in the future.
+Now the engine supports only UCI, but the situation may change in the future
+- Measurability: all the changes in the engine are verified to ensure that new version doesn't play weaker than the previous one.
+To achieve this, it's a good idea to run matches between different versions of the engine

 To learn more, see [the project design](docs/design.md).